 • We discussed her history, coping strategies, and reason for discontinuing medication.

-The waiver authority approved her request after reviewing the medical records, test results, and clinical interview.
-The key factors that led to the approval of her military waiver for antidepressants were:
+The waiver authority approved her request after reviewing her medical records, test results, and the results of our clinical interview.
+The key factors that led to the approval of her military waiver for mental health related to antidepressants were:

 • She had been off medication for two years without recurrence.